IBM/ansible-power-aix/docs/source/installation.rst

 If you have installed a prior version, you must overwrite an existing collection with the ``--force`` option.

-Here are a few examples of installing the **IBM POWER AIX collection**:
+Here are a few examples of installing the **IBM Power Systems AIX collection**:

 .. code-block:: sh